pramnora/python/frameworks/streamlit/website/README.md

 ...inside of the pages folder that's where pages are stored.
 Each page is numbered at the start...

-> 1_anyPagName.py
+> 1_anyPageName.py
 > 2_anyPageName.py
-> 3_anyPagName.py
+> 3_anyPageName.py

-...and, the pages will be displayed using a menu which shows that specific order.
+...and, the pages will be displayed with a menu that shows that specific order of page arrangment.